zizroc/villager/README.md

 - Extensible data output system (csv, excel sheets, sqlite)
 - Built in support for agents and resources
 - Easy to use time management
+- Aggregations of agents in the form of "villages"
+- village-village communication (aggregations of agents can move agents and resources between)

 ## Installing
 _villager_ can be installed from CRAN by running the following,